 ETA: I also only had DH in the room with my doula and hospital staff...I can't imagine having that many people watch me during labor even if pooping wasn't party of the process!!
 Tel them to wait outside!

-~J, wife to one and mama to three wild and crazy guys!~
+~J, wife to one, mama to three wild and crazy guys and one little lady!~